-Should any of the following actions occur after the notification of approval of Housing Credits the award will be terminated:
+Should any of the following actions occur after the notification of approval of Housing Credits the award will be terminated unless otherwise provided below:

-1.)
+- 1.)
 Site change--a change from the original site location will not be allowed under any circumstances.
-Any change in the site configuration or size from what was originally proposed in the application must have prior written consent from AHFA;
+Any change in the site configuration or size from what was originally proposed in the application must have prior written consent from AHFA; - 2.)

-- 2.)
 Change in ownership--a change in the parties involved in the ownership entity (e.g., addition of a new general partner/member or removal of an existing general partner/member) without prior written consent of AHFA.
 Examples of situations in which consideration may be given for a change in ownership include, but are not limited to: death or bankruptcy.
 Any person or entity, including syndicators, that attempts to circumvent this requirement, may be subject to debarment from all AHFA programs; - 3.)
 Change in syndication structure--a change in the role of the syndicator or in the distribution of funds/allocation to others through syndication as stated in the application without prior written consent of AHFA; - 4.)
-Change in unit design, square footage, unit mix, number of units, number of buildings, etc. (unless changes are required by local regulatory codes); - 5.)
+Change in unit design, square footage, unit mix, number of units, number of buildings, etc. (unless changes are required by a local regulatory authority and/or regulatory codes); - 5.)
 Change in the general contractor without prior written consent of AHFA; - 6.)
-Change in the management company without prior written consent of AHFA; - 7.)
+Change in the management company without prior written consent of AHFA;

+- 7.)
 Change in the architect without prior written consent of AHFA; - 8.)
-Instances of excessive, flagrant or uncorrected (within the time required by AHFA) non-compliance on applicant's existing projects; - 9.)
-Any development team member listed in the application who has instances of excessive, flagrant or uncorrected (within the time required by AHFA) non-compliance with AHFA, Housing Credit, HOME, Exchange, TCAP or Multifamily Housing Revenue Bond regulations on existing projects; - 10.)
+If AHFA receives a determination from a Federal, State or local regulatory authority or agency of significant or uncorrected non-compliance on applicant's non-AHFA existing projects, AHFA may terminate the application; - 9.)
+Any development team member listed in the application who has instances of excessive, willful neglect or uncorrected (within the time required by AHFA) non-compliance with AHFA, Housing Credit, HOME, Exchange, TCAP or Multifamily Housing Revenue Bond regulations on existing projects; - 10.)
 Any development team member listed in the application who is presently debarred, suspended, proposed for debarment or suspension, declared ineligible or voluntarily excluded from any transactions or construction projects involving the use of federal funds or Housing Credits; - 11.)
 Applicant has a project that is in foreclosure or has been foreclosed in the past 10 years; - 12.)
 Any material adverse change relating to the project or owner.
 AHFA will determine whether the change(s) is material and/or adverse in its sole discretion and further reserves the right to terminate the award based on the effect of said change(s) in comparison to original application approved by AHFA; - 13.)
 Applicant (including all development team members listed in the approved application) that have outstanding fees due to AHFA; and - 14.)
 If Housing Credits are combined with HOME funds and the Environmental Site Assessment review by AHFA (or AHFA's consultant) identifies any unsatisfactory environmental condition that the applicant (or any owner of applicant) should have known about or failed to investigate fully prior to application submission.